marcovr/actions-shell-scripts/README.md

   errors and warnings directly in the VS Code Problems panel.
 - **Optimized for GitHub Actions**: Simplifies working with GitHub workflows, including `run` blocks and composite actions.
-- **Customizable Settings**: Configure script dialects, severity levels, and other options via the extension settings.
+- **Customizable Settings**: Configure severity levels, and other options via the extension settings.

 ---